javiercmh/die-tauben-bot/Readme.md

     $ pip install python-telegram-bot --upgrade

-Finally, put your API key in a file called `api.key`.
+Finally, add the API key as a envirnoment variable "TELEGRAM_API_KEY".

 You are ready to run the Python file.